“If you cannot measure it, you cannot control it.” – Lord Kelvin

 So, what does this all mean – here are my final thoughts:

-- Increasing the deployment size of micro-segmentation without needing to change the policy definition results in overall security benefits of itself – organisations should aim to extend segmentation to their entire estate, not just a small tactical subset.
+Increasing the deployment size of microsegmentation without needing to change the policy definition results in overall security benefits of itself – organizations should aim to extend segmentation to their entire estate, not just a small tactical subset.